GeoscienceAustralia/dea-sar-flood-veg/README.md

 # Flood mapping using SAR imagery

-This repo is for ongoing work progressing towards the development of a workflow for mapping flooding, using Sentinel 1 satellite radar imagery via Digital Earth Australia.
+This repo is for ongoing collaborative work progressing towards the development of a workflow for mapping flooding, using Sentinel 1 satellite radar imagery via Digital Earth Australia.